 You will be able to network with different teams across the BBFCs and gain a deeper understanding of the role of regulation and content classification.

 All sessions you attend will be structured, with a classification and film industry focus.

 To apply to be a part of the BBFC’s Youth Panel, please fill out the application form above.
 We would also like you to send us a short video (no longer than two minutes) telling us a bit about yourself and answering the following three questions:

 Why would you like to be part of the BBFC Youth Panel?

 What’s your favourite film, and why?

 Successful candidates will be invited to a short, informal interview over Google Hangout - these will be conducted week commencing 6 March.
-If you have not heard from us by Friday 12 March then you may assume your application has not been successful.
+If you have not heard from us by Friday 3 March then you may assume your application has not been successful.
 Successful applicants will need to be available for a session on Saturday 25 March.